Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/sensor.rst

 The type of collision capability depends on the shape:

-- box, sphere, cylinder, cone, convex hull provide volume detection.
+- Box, sphere, cylinder, cone, convex hull provide volume detection.
-- triangle mesh provides surface detection but you can give some volume to the surface by increasing the margin in the Advanced Settings panel.
+- Triangle mesh provides surface detection but you can give some volume to the surface by increasing the margin in the Advanced Settings panel.
   The margin applies on both sides of the surface.